| Site Map | Search Warsailors.com | |

 Owner: Skibs-A/S Motortank Built by Sir W.G.
 Armstrong, Whitworth & Co., Newcastle in 1930.
 Captain: Bjarne Nielsen Her voyages are listed on this original image received from the National Archives of Norway.

-Nina Borthen was in the convoy in which M/S Tudor was sunk in June-1940, namely Convoy HGF 34, departing Gibraltar on June 13.
+As will be seen when going to the archive document above, Nina Borthen was in Galveston when war broke out in Norway on Apr.
+9-1940, having arrived there on Apr.
+8. On May 11, she proceeded to Gibraltar, arriving June 4, and on June 13 she joined the convoy in which M/S Tudor was sunk, namely Convoy HGF 34 - follow the links for details.
 Kollskegg, John P. Pedersen and Svein Jarl also took part.
 "Nortraships flåte" mentions that HMS Arabis, one of the escorts of that convoy received a message from Nina Borthen on June 21 that a surfaced U-boat had been sighted.
 She arrived Southampton on June 30.
-In July-1940 she was in the westbound convoy CW 7 (U.K. convoy) together with Kollskegg and Rimac.
-The convoy, which is available via the external link provided below, was attacked several times by a total of nearly 80 aircraft on July 21.
-Nina Borthen was damaged in one of the first attacks, but no one was hurt and she sought refuge in The Spithead.
-Kollskegg was also damaged; my page about this ship has more details.
+In July that year Arnold Hague has included her, together with Kollskegg and Rimac, in Convoy CW 7 (Southend-Falmouth convoy, July 20/July 22 - external link; according to the archive document, Nina Borthen had sailed from Southampton, July 20).
+The convoy was attacked several times by a total of nearly 80 aircraft on July 21.
+Nina Borthen was damaged in one of the first attacks, but no one was hurt and she sought refuge in The Spithead (the archive document says she arrived Southampton on July 22 and it looks like she underwent repairs there.
+She left Southampton on Sept.
+27 for Falmouth, where she arrived on the 28th).
+Kollskegg was also damaged; follow the link above to my page about this ship for more details.
 Some background history: When France had fallen the ports in the channel had been closed, and the transoceanic convoys were redirected north of Ireland.
 The ports on the west coast then became overloaded convoy terminals, while the ports on the east coast were practically empty.
 It was soon realized that this could not work in the long run.
-The overland transportation network could not handle the large amounts of supplies discharged by the convoys on the west coast, a considerable amount of which had to get to the densely populated areas in the east, like London, so ships had to be used to get the goods delivered in sufficient amounts.
+The overland transportation network could not handle the large amounts of supplies discharged by the convoys on the west coast, a considerable amount of which had to get to the densely populated areas in the east, like London, so ships had to be used to get sufficient goods delivered.
 Therefore, traffic to the cities on the east coast was directed around Scotland, and in July it was again necessary to reestablish direct sailings between the Thames and the Bristol channel, past Dover.
 When the Germans intensified their air attacks on the British coastal traffic in July, Norwegian ships were in the most dangerous passage of all, the Dover passage, and several were sunk or damaged.
 Improved measures for convoy defense were put to use, which reduced the losses for a while, but from Aug.-1940 German planes started swarming across the entire island kingdom in their search for ships, and the number of losses again went up considerably.
-Related external link:

-Nina Borthen left Milford Haven on Sept.
-30-1940 in convoy* for Table Bay - Persian Gulf, and disappeared, the only trace being a lifeboat which was washed ashore near Dunmore, Ireland on Dec.
+As mentioned above, Nina Borthen had arrived Falmouth from Southampton on Sept.
+28-1940, then proceeded to Milford Haven (again, see the archive document).
+She left Milford Haven on Sept.
+30 in convoy* for Table Bay - Persian Gulf, and disappeared, the only trace being a lifeboat which was washed ashore near Dunmore, Ireland on Dec.
 19. The convoy was dispersed in a gale on Oct.
-5, and since she did not reach Table Bay she was believed to have been sunk between Milford Haven and Table Bay (she only had 300 tons of bunkers, so could not have reached much further).
+5, and since she did not reach her destination she was believed to have been sunk between Milford Haven and Table Bay (she only had 300 tons of bunkers, so could not have reached much further).

-Related external links: Stavern Memorial commemorations- The 25 Norwegians are commemorated at this memorial for seamen in Stavern, Norway - home towns and birthdates are given, as well as full names.
+Related external links: Stavern Memorial commemorations - 25 Norwegians are commemorated at this memorial for seamen in Stavern, Norway.
 Back to Nina Borthen on the "Ships starting with N" page.
 Other ships by this name: Another Nina Borthen, also a tanker, was built for Harry Borthen & Co. by Burmeister & Wain, Copenhagen in 1948, 8627 gt.
 See this posting to my Ship Forum.
 Also, I have a picture of a lovely painting of another post war ship by this name, painted by Jan Goedhart, Holland who sailed on her.
 If anyone would like to have this picture, please contact me through the address provided at the end of this page.
 Jan says she was built in Horten in 1962 for Harry Borthen & Co.
 A/S, Oslo.
 Sold in 1968, renamed Gylfe for Eiv.
 Evensen, Oslo.
 Sold in 1976, renamed Dea Brøvig for Th.
 Brøvig, Farsund.
 Sold to Greece in 1984, renamed Warlord.
 Broken up in 1985.
 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Krigsseileren", Issue No. 1 for 1974, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, and misc. (ref.
 My sources).

 |